zubair-sirajj/information-security/h4-webbed.md

 - **Accessing the Application**: Opened WebGoat in a web browser using the specified address to begin the security training sessions.
 ![Screenshot_2024-09-12_21-46-49](https://github.com/user-attachments/assets/5b6e54ad-a95d-4614-9547-5c8abcd59003)

 ## b) F12.
-Solve WebGoat 2023.4: General: Developer Tools
+Solve WebGoat 2023.4: General: Developer Tools:

 ### Try It!
 Using the Console
 Successfully executed the JavaScript function `webgoat.customjs.phoneHome()` using the console in the developer tools.
 Captured and pasted the randomly generated number as required.
 The response confirmed the lesson completion.